maryfeng/stat479/README.md

     ## # ... with 62 more rows

 Note county\_name = location\_raw + " County“.
 These columns are
-repetitive, so one of these can be dropped.
+repetitive, so one of these can be dropped. location\_raw is the original values from which the standardized county name and FIPS code is obtained.

 ``` r
 # location_raw is part of county_name before " County"